Advertiser Disclosure

 Bilt Rewards Points Now Transfer to Southwest Rapid Rewards

-Until now, Southwest Rapid Rewards has had just a single transfer partner: Chase Ultimate Rewards.
-This is in keeping with most U.S. airlines, which tend to pick just one flexible point currency and stick with it (looking at you, Delta and Alaska Airlines).
+Before today, Southwest Rapid Rewards had just a single transfer partner: Chase Ultimate Rewards.
+Most U.S. airlines tend to pick just 1 flexible point currency and stick with it (looking at you, Delta and Alaska Airlines).

 Bilt Rewards transfers Southwest mockup